-MPC jointly executes an agreed-upon computations across several parties' private data without a trusted party.
+MPC jointly executes an agreed-upon computation across several parties' private data without a trusted party.
 MPC has served purposes from detecting VAT tax fraud by analyzing business transactions [10], to setting sugar beet prices via auction [13], relating graduation rates to employment [11], and evaluating the gender pay gap across businesses [7].
-These applications all compute over a few hundreds or thousands of records, but many useful computations on large data that might benefit from MPC are currently infeasible.
+These applications all compute on hundreds to thousands of records, but many useful computations on large data that might benefit from MPC are currently infeasible.